Go Back

 Instructions

 • Overnight Chickpea Hydration: The day before, place the dried chickpeas and baking soda in a large bowl.
 Cover with at least 3 inches of cool water.
-Let them soak on the counter for a minimum of 18 hours.
-The chickpeas should swell significantly and become tender enough to easily break with your fingers.
+Soak 12–18 hours at room temperature (refrigerate if >75°F/24°C).
+Drain, rinse, and pat the chickpeas very dry.

-• Grain & Walnut Preparation: Cook the rinsed quinoa according to package directions; set aside to cool completely.
-While the quinoa cooks, place the walnuts in a dry skillet over medium heat.
-Toast for 3-5 minutes, shaking the pan frequently, until fragrant.
-Let cool, then add to a food processor and pulse into a fine, sandy meal.
-Transfer the ground walnuts to a small bowl.
+• Grain & Walnut Preparation: Cook the rinsed quinoa according to package directions; cool completely.
+Toast the walnuts in a dry skillet over medium heat for 3–5 minutes, until fragrant.
+Cool, then pulse in a food processor to a fine, sandy meal; set aside.

-• Aromatic Base Infusion: Drain the soaked chickpeas thoroughly and pat dry.
-In the now-empty food processor bowl, combine the red onion, garlic, parsley, cilantro, dill, lemon zest, cumin, coriander, smoked paprika, sumac, and sea salt.
-Pulse until a coarse, fragrant paste forms.
+• Aromatic Base Infusion: In the empty processor, combine red onion, garlic, parsley, cilantro, dill, lemon zest, cumin, coriander, smoked paprika, sumac, and sea salt.
+Pulse to a coarse, fragrant paste.

-• Chickpea & Quinoa Integration: Add the dried chickpeas to the aromatic base in the food processor.
-Pulse in 1-minute intervals, scraping down the sides as needed, until the mixture is finely minced but not a smooth puree—some texture is desirable.
-Transfer the mixture to a large mixing bowl.
-Fold in the cooked quinoa and ground walnuts.
+• Chickpea & Quinoa Integration: Add the soaked, drained, and well-dried chickpeas to the aromatic base.
+Pulse in short bursts (10–15 seconds), scraping as needed, until finely minced but not puréed.
+Transfer to a large bowl and fold in the cooked quinoa and ground walnuts.

-• Binding & Moisture Control: Place the grated zucchini in the center of a clean kitchen towel.
-Gather the ends and twist tightly over a sink to squeeze out as much liquid as possible.
-Add the dry zucchini pulp to the falafel mixture along with the baking powder and whole wheat flour.
-Mix gently until just combined.
-Cover and refrigerate for at least 1 hour to allow the flavors to meld and the mixture to firm up.
+• Binding & Moisture Control: Squeeze the grated zucchini very dry in a towel.
+Add to the bowl with baking powder and whole wheat flour; mix just to combine.
+Cover and refrigerate at least 1 hour to firm up.

 Notes